YifaNNW/Mini-Project/README.md

 | 49.073 | 227.44              | 257.12   | 46.51      | 403.56              | 260.47  | 17.8       | 258.79    | 3.35   | 2.63          | 1     | 1      | 0       | 0      |
 | 59.365 | 225.41              | 258.25   | 40         | 336.49              | 261.04  | 19.48      | 259.64    | 2.79   | 2.09          | 0     | 0      | 0       | 1      |

-- time: The time of the observation.
+- time: The time of the observation, and the interval sets to 10s.
 - bid_weighted_average: The weighted average bid price.
 - bid_high: The highest price a buyer is willing to pay for the stock.
 - bid_volumn: The total number of shares that buyers are willing to buy at the corresponding bid price.